Gerald C. Meyers: Retirement

+Personal life and death

+Meyers married Barbara Jacob in 1958.
+They had three children and were together until she died in 2009.
+Meyers died at his home in West Bloomfield, Michigan, on June 19, 2023, at the age of 94.

 Author

 Gerald C. Meyers wrote When It Hits the Fan, Managing the Nine Crises of Business, published by Houghton-Mifflin.
-He also co-authored Dealers, Healers, Brutes & Saviors, Eight Winning Styles for Solving Giant Business Crises with his daughter, Susan Meyers, published by John Wiley & Sons in 2000.
+He also co-authored Dealers, Healers, Brutes & Saviors, Eight Winning Styles for Solving Giant Business Crises with his daughter, Susan Meyers, published by John Wiley & Sons in 2000 providing examples of business people who were able to navigate their companies through major crises.